-On a prime site along Maui’s Wailea Beach, this Four Seasons is the place to head for the truly customizable experience.
+On a prime site along Maui’s Wailea Beach, the Four Seasons is the place to head for the truly customizable experience.
 Activities include swimming in lava caves, dining out on an organic farm, horse riding and photography workshops led by famed photographer Daniel Sullivan.
 You won’t even notice how beautifully light and airy your high-ceiling suite overlooking the ocean is because you’ll be too busy exploring.
-Ok, you will, every time you walk back into it when you’ll remember just why you booked this stunning hotel.
+Ok, you will, every time you walk back into it and remember why you booked this stunning hotel.

 If you’re the sort of person that defines a Maui vacation by a whole lot of pool time, then the Grand Wailea is the hotel for you.
 Following a recent $4m pool overhaul, the hotel now boasts everything from a scuba pool to a Tarzan rope swing and extensive lava tube slide with a 360-degree exterior loop and LED-colored light bands.
 Add in the fact that it’s just installed the world’s first water elevator and you’ve got yourself a water baby’s dream.

 Located on the quieter side of the island in Kapalua, Maui’s Ritz-Carlton is all about understated elegance.
-Home to six restaurants, a private beach, locally inspired spa and two of Maui’s most exclusive and renowned golf courses, The Ritz-Carlton is the sort of hotel that you won’t have to ever leave unless you want to.
+Home to six restaurants, a private beach, a locally-inspired spa and two of Maui’s most exclusive and renowned golf courses, The Ritz-Carlton is the sort of hotel that you won’t have to ever leave - unless you want to.
 Pro tip: No stay is complete without a fancy brunch (and a few guava mimosas) at The Plantation House, the golf course’s club-house restaurant.

 If you’re looking to check out and completely dedicate yourself to authentic island life, you can’t do much better than Travaasa.
 This award-winning hotel of spacious rustic-chic cottages in the secluded eastern tip of Hana sits perched amid rolling grass fields and towering cliffs studded with palm trees, giving the sort of remote Maui experience that’s far removed from the rest of its tourist hubs.
 Want to see the best of Maui’s natural beauty?
 Travaasa is also conveniently close to some of its most famous wonders, such as the seven sacred pools cascade of waterfalls and the Haleakala crater.

 Recently voted Fairmont’s hotel of the year, the Kea Lani also boasts the title of the only all-suite and villa luxury beachfront resort in Maui.
-So, if lapping up some luxury is what you’re after, this is probably it.
+So, if lapping up some elegance is what you’re after, this is where to come.
 Compared to a lot of other hotels on the island, the Kea Lani is pretty design-focused, featuring spacious, family-friendly suites and two- and three-bedroom villas with full kitchens, courtyards, and private plunge pools, all done in an understated Hawaiian aesthetic of muted whites and earth tones for an island vibe that won’t hit you over the head.

 Situated on the home of the PGA Tour’s season opening golf course, Kapalua villas offer one- to three-bedroomed villas with views onto Onaloa Bay, Molokai, and Lanai.
 While these don’t come with a localized hotel hub, their island vibe aesthetic and state-of-the-art kitchen and bathroom amenities make it the perfect place to stay if you want to spend your vacation with all the features of a house at your disposable.
 Dinner party anyone?